neumino/blog/_posts/2024-04-12-finding-a-good-manager-is-the-most-important.md

 layout: post
 category : Growing as an engineer tags : [softwareengineering, leadership, TL, adapt, flexible]
-title: The properties matter more than the name
+title: Finding a good manager is the most important
 ---
 {% include JB/setup %}